JakeSwartwout/Tempus/README.md

 * Add trees into the scene too
 ### Inventory
 * pick up the basket and it's what gives you an inventory
+### Gameplay
+* add a way to walk between scenes (getting close calls load, then walking over calls go)
+* use cookies as a way to save player data? or just have it be story based and have each link be a different part of the story.
+Could stick it on different files, or in the #, or in the query string ?